-- 213. IF a mixing zone trigger threshold(s) in condition 212 is exceeded:

-- the consent holder must, as soon as practicable, undertake water quality testing in the location identified in (b) below; and
+- 213. IF a mixing zone trigger threshold(s) in condition 212 is exceeded: - (a) the consent holder must, as soon as practicable, undertake water quality testing in the location identified in (b) below; and - (b) for the period the threshold(s) in condition 212 remains exceeded water within the Northport site stormwater network directly upstream of the confluence with discharges from the Marsden

-- (b) for the period the threshold(s) in condition 212 remains exceeded water within the Northport site stormwater network directly upstream of the confluence with discharges from the Marsden Maritime Holdings site (i.e. at the downstream limit of the Northport 525mm gravity pipework), or prior to discharge from any proprietary system, must not exceed the following:
+Maritime Holdings site (i.e. at the downstream limit of the Northport 525mm gravity pipework), or prior to discharge from any proprietary system, must not exceed the following:

-- (i) 15 mg/L Total Petroleum Hydrocarbons;

-- (ii) 10 mg/L of total copper;

-- (iii) 10 mg/L of total lead;

-- (iv) 100 mg/L of total zinc; or

-- (v) 100 mg/L of suspended solids.

-Advice Note: The compliance parameters in condition 213 impose enforceable limits on Northport's "at source" stormwater discharges in the event - and for the duration that - a water quality effect(s) of potential environmental concern occurs at the mixing zone boundary (as evidenced by an exceedance of a threshold(s) in condition 212).
+- (i) 15 mg/L Total Petroleum Hydrocarbons; - (ii) 10 mg/L of total copper; - (iii) 10 mg/L of total lead; - (iv) 100 mg/L of total zinc; or - (v) 100 mg/L of suspended solids. - Advice Note: The compliance parameters in condition 213 impose enforceable limits on Northport's "at source" stormwater discharges in the event and for the duration that a water quality effect(s) of potential environmental concern occurs at the mixing zone boundary (as evidenced by an exceedance of a threshold(s) in condition 212).
 For the avoidance of doubt, the stormwater quality attributable compliance parameters in condition 213 apply only in the event a mixing zone trigger threshold(s) in condition 212 is exceeded, in which case the compliance parameters in condition 213 apply only for the duration of the condition 212 threshold exceedance(s).
-The compliance parameters in condition 213 do not incorporate a mixing zone dilution effect.

-- 214. The compliance location specified in condition 213 may be changed if the Council, following receipt of a report from the consent holder, certifies that a proposed alternative location is equally or more suitable for the purpose of measuring Northport's stormwater discharge quality. - 215.
-The quality of stormwater discharged from the canal and pond-based stormwater system at the pumps must meet the following: - (a) A pH within the range of 6.5 to 9.0; - (b) A total suspended solids median concentration not greater than 50 grams per cubic metre and a 95 percentile concentration not greater than 100 grams per cubic metre.
+The compliance parameters in condition 213 do not incorporate a mixing zone dilution effect. - 214.
+The compliance location specified in condition 213 may be changed if the Council, following receipt of a report from the consent holder, certifies that a proposed alternative location is equally or more suitable for the purpose of measuring Northport's stormwater discharge quality. - 178-215.
+The quality of stormwater discharged from the canal and pond-based stormwater system byat the pumps must meet the following: - a-(a) A pH within the range of 6.5 to 9.0; - b-(b) A total suspended solids median concentration not greater than 50 grams per cubic metre and a 95 percentile concentration not greater than 100 grams per cubic metre: - c.
+The concentration of ammoniacal nitrogen from the water quality pond discharge should not exceed 1.86 milligrams per litre. - 179.216.
+The operational port area must, as far as practicable, be maintained free of accumulation of wood debris and other organic product such that it is limited in its ability to be conveyed to the stormwater drains and for cause objectionable odours beyond the site boundary. - 180.
+The stormwater storage and settlement pond system shall, as far as is practicable, be maintained free of floatable solids, oil and grease, and foams, and shall not emit objectionable odours. - 181.
+To minimise the potential for the contamination of stormwater by natural wood chemicals, the consent holder shall, as far as is practicable, maintain log storage areas, internal drains and any debris traps, so that they are free of wood material that is being stored on-site.

-- 216. The operational port area must, as far as practicable, be maintained free of accumulation of wood debris and other organic product such that it is limited in its ability to be conveyed to the stormwater drains and cause objectionable odours beyond the site boundary. - 217.
-The consent holder must undertake the following measures to minimise adverse effects associated with operational stormwater discharges: - (a) Removal of bark and wood debris. - (b) Routine sweeping of the operational port area. - (c) Dust suppression measures. - (d) Regular cleaning of catchpits. - 218.
+- 182.217.
+The consent holder must undertake the following measures to minimise adverse effects associated with operational stormwater discharges: - a.(a) Removal of bark and wood debris to off-site landscape suppliers. - b.(b) Routine sweeping of the operational port area. - e.(c) Dust suppression measures. - d.(d) Regular cleaning of catchpits. - 183-218.
 Sediment collected from the maintenance of the stormwater system, including internal drains and any debris traps, must be disposed of at a site that is authorised to accept such wastes.